kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(2\) One copy of the technical data required in the applicable TSO.

-\(b\) If the applicant anticipates a series of minor changes in accordance with §21.619, the applicant may set forth in its application the basic model number of the article and the part number of the components with open brackets after it to denote that suffix change letters or numbers (or combinations of them) will be added from time to time.
+\(b\) If the applicant anticipates a series of minor changes in accordance with [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.619   Design changes.|§21.619]], the applicant may set forth in its application the basic model number of the article and the part number of the components with open brackets after it to denote that suffix change letters or numbers (or combinations of them) will be added from time to time.

 \(c\) If the application is deficient, the applicant must, when requested by the FAA, provide any additional information necessary to show compliance with this part.
 If the applicant fails to provide the additional information within 30 days after the FAA's request, the FAA denies the application and notifies the applicant.